Dwarf fruit trees do well in containers and make care of fruit trees easy. Let’s learn more about growing dwarf fruit trees.

-They should also be watered only as needed, depending the species of fruit tree, the type and size of its container, and its surroundings.
+They should also be watered only as needed, depending on the species of fruit tree, the type and size of its container, and its surroundings.
 For most dwarf fruit trees, the soil surface should be allowed to dry out some before watering.
-Fertilizing, however, should be done more often, at least once every 4-6 weeks during the growing season.
+Fertilizing, however, should be done more often, at least once every four to six weeks during the growing season.

 When growing dwarf fruit trees, you should repot them one size up about every two years.